silnrsi/pysilfont/docs/scripts.md

 ufo2ft filters

 - The decomposeTransformedComponents and flattenComponents filters are always used
-- decomposeComponentes is used if `--decomposeComponenets` is set (or the filter is set in lib.plist)
+- decomposeComponents is used if `--decomposeComponents` is set (or the filter is set in lib.plist)
-- Other ufo2ft filters can also be set in lib-plist - see ufo2ft documentation for details
+- Other ufo2ft filters can also be set in lib.plist - see ufo2ft documentation for details

 ---
 #### psfversion